 Our home page features the Encoder, the Newsletter of the Seattle Robotics Society.
 We hope you find it informative and useful.
 We're sorry it hasn't been updated for a while but even though technology and robotics evolve rapidly, many things don't change that much.
 People seem to be quite busy and prefer building robots to writing about them, so come to the meetings to see them.
 However, if you are interested in writing something that you believe would be helpful or interesting to our members, we would love to talk to you about publishing it.
 Discuss this with us at the meetings or contact us at SeattleRoboticsSociety(at)gmail.com, Subject: Encoder Article.

 Mini-Sumo at Robothon

 Robothon is the Seattle Robotics Society's signature public event where we show off our robots and get to talk to lots of people about robotics.
 Robothon usually happens at the Seattle Center Armory in the fall, is free and open to the public, and is filled with exciting competitions, continuous floor demonstrations, interesting displays, and there are always plenty of people to answer questions about the SRS and robots.
-Between Robothons we have "Special Contest Days" at the FIRST WA Fieldhouse featuring most of the typical Robothon contests.
-Please visit the Robothon site for event details and contest rules.
+Between Robothons we may have "Special Contest Days" at the FIRST WA Fieldhouse featuring some of the typical Robothon contests.
+Watch the SRS homepage and visit the Robothon site for event details and contest rules.

 FIRSTWA is an amazing, energetic organization dedicated to exposing kids to the exciting possibilities of science, technology, engineering, and mathematics (STEM).
 Its primary focus is to provide opportunities for young people in Washington state to participate in programs and contests developed by FIRST.